Sleep Study

 • You are very sleepy during the day and fall asleep without warning (narcolepsy)

 • Conditions that cause leg discomfort.
 These are called limb movement disorders.
-They include periodic limb movements of sleep (restless legs syndrome).
+They include periodic limb movements during sleep (restless legs syndrome).

 You may also need a sleep study if you have unusual behaviors during sleep such as sleep walking or talking, or rapid eye movement disorders.